FaithAlone.net

-Muslims, in an attempt to shield Muhammad from criticism about him marrying and having intercourse with 9 year-old Aisha, assert that Isaac married his wife Rebekah when she was a three year-old.
+Muslims, in an attempt to shield Muhammad from criticism about him marrying and having intercourse with 9 year-old Aisha (Sahih al-Bukhari 5133, etc.), often make the accusation that Isaac married his wife Rebekah when she was a three year-old.

 Muslims assert that Rebekah was three years old by looking at the following information:

 Looking at the above, Muslims assert that Rebekah was born when Isaac was 37.
-As covered above, this is based on the errant assumptions that Rebekah was a newborn baby when Abraham is told about his brother's family in Genesis 22:21-24, and that Sarah dying happened immediately after Abraham offering Isaac, when we aren't given an explicit timeline.
+As covered above, this is based on the errant assumptions that Rebekah was a newborn baby when Abraham is told about his brother's family in Genesis 22:21-24, and that Sarah dying happened immediately after Abraham offering Isaac, when in reality, no explicit timeline is given in the text.

 An examination of the actual description given of Rebekah before she marries Isaac reveals the Muslim claim regarding her age to be extremely dishonest.